Trevrosa/upload/README.md

 *the request body should be specified the same as in the normal upload.*

-*additionally, the form sent must include a `hash` field, in which includes a xxhash32 hash of the file being uploaded.*
+*additionally, the form sent must include a `hash` field with a [XXH32](https://github.com/Cyan4973/xxHash) hash of the file being uploaded.*

 *the request must have a header named `token` with the set token*